 Use care to avoid allowing untreated water (such as that on the lid of a pot, your hands or the lid to a jar) from contaminating your newly purified water.
 It only takes a microscopic amount of bacteria or protozoa to sicken you, and many times this amount lurk in each drop of water.

 You can pull water out of mud with a sock or piece of fabric.
 Simply pack the sock full of the wettest mud you can find, suspend it from a tree branch and place a jar or similar collection vessel below it.
-This will take time, and you’ll still need to treat the water, but it can make all the difference between success and failure in the field.
+This will take time, and you’ll still need to treat the water.
+Still, it can make all the difference between success and failure in the field.

 Final Thoughts